Two men remanded in custody after being charged with aggravated burglary

 On Tuesday at Cork District Court, Det Sgt Kieran O’Sullivan gave evidence of arrest, charge and caution in relation to both accused and told the court that both men made no reply when the charge was put to them after caution.

-Defence solicitors, Frank Buttimer for Stephen McCarthy and Vicki Buckley for Richard Buckley both applied for bail for their clients but Det Sgt O’Sullivan said that gardaí were objecting to bail for accused.
+Defence solicitors, Frank Buttimer for Stephen McCarthy and Vicki Buckley for Richard McCarthy both applied for bail for their clients but Det Sgt O’Sullivan said that gardaí were objecting to bail for accused.

 He said gardaí believed the accused would not stand trial and would interfere with witnesses if granted bail, given the seriousness of the charge which carries a penalty of up to life imprisonment if convicted on indictment.